tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 </div>

 The probably package comes with a few data sets.
-For most of the examples in this post, we will use `segment_logistic`.
-It is an example data set that contains predictions, and their probabilities. `Class` contains the outcome of "good" and "poor", `.pred_good` contains the probability that the event is "good".
+For most of the examples in this post, we will use `segment_logistic`, an example data set that contains predicted probabilities and classes from a logistic regression model for a binary outcome `Class`, taking values `"good"` or `"bad"`. predictions, and their probabilities. `Class` contains the outcome of `.pred_good` contains the probability that the event is "good".

 <div class="highlight">